Best Castle Stays in Scotland

 Final Thoughts

-There could be different reasons why you could be looking for a castle hotel.
+You could be looking for a castle hotel for different reasons.
 However, even though you are looking for a mansion house, private grounds, spa bath, a wedding venue, or formal gardens where you can hold weddings, you will find all the answers in Scotland.
-There are many hidden treasures in Western Scotland and the Scottish mainland, and you must visit that region.
+There are many hidden treasures in Western Scotland and the Scottish mainland; you must visit that region.

 Castle